 Cycling, swimming, heritage walks and shopping! (the antique shops of Rye can burn many calories!)

-If you prefer to stay in the cottage but don't fancy cooking, the fabulous Seasons Wild and Free can cater for you!
+If you prefer to stay in the cottage but don't fancy cooking, the fabulous Grazing Social has got you covered!